randomairborne/ImprovedZeppelinDocs/LinuxSetup.md

 ### Initial Database Setup

 1. `sudo mariadb`
-    - If you have a root passsword set, it won't let you in.
+    - If you have a root passsword set, it won't let you login.
 Run `sudo mariadb -p` instead and type in the password when asked.
 It won't display, so make sure you type it correctly then just press enter.
-2. Check what version of Mariadb is running. **If it is 10.2 or below, you need to upgrade Mariadb before you can continue**
+2. Check what version of Mariadb is running, this should be in the text that's logged as soon as you login. **If it is 10.2 or below, you need to upgrade Mariadb before you can continue**
     - `exit;`
     - `sudo apt remove mariadb-server`
     - `curl -LsS -O https://downloads.mariadb.com/MariaDB/mariadb_repo_setup`